thatbeautifuldream/ai-roadmap-generator/README.md

 ## Local Database setup

 - We use `PostgreSQL` for the database.
-You can use the provided `docker-compose.yml` file to start a `PostgreSQL` server.
-Run `docker-compose up` to start the server.
-- The compose file automatically sets up the database and an adminer instance to manage the database.
+- You can use this compose file to setup the database locally.

 ## Setting up Environment Variables